-Once identified, you can then take action to eliminate these steps and connect aspects of the sales path together to complete a more efficient process.
+Once identified, you can then take action to eliminate these steps and connect aspects of the sales path to complete a more efficient process.

 So how do you map out your company’s sales cycle?
 Here is one solution for you to consider.

-Start by Observing Historic Sales
+Start by Observing Historic Sale Cycles

 The first thing you need to do is look at the last five or ten deals that your company closed.
-What happened in each sale and where did the customer interact with you and your sales team?
-Then, look at the timing for each step of the process – how much time did the entire process take and how much time elapsed between each step?
+What happened in each sale, and where did the customer interact with you and your sales team?
+Then, look at the timing for each step of the process.
+How much time did the entire process take, and how much time elapsed between each step?

 It is always best to look at the average.
-The more examples you have; the better your process can be defined.
+The more examples you have, the better your process can be defined.
 If you can go to the last twenty or thirty deals, do so.
-You should also consider segregating your examples into different sales people.
+You should also consider segregating your examples into different salespeople.
 Then, you can see who has taken the longest to close the deal and is costing you more in customer acquisition.

 Mapping Your Observations to a Standard Sale

 What is likely to happen is that your sales paths will be similar to several sales.
 Therefore, you should start describing how a typical sale moves from introduction to closing.
-It doesn’t include actions taken by the prospect; this only includes the obvious touch points.
+It doesn’t include actions taken by the prospect; this only includes the obvious touchpoints.
 For instance: social media > website > lead nurture document > email marketing > salesperson > sale.

 Your sales map might include some steps that haven’t been mentioned in some of your examples – but having a generic sales map is a great start.